A BORN CAPTAIN

 The only worry came in the much wider form of the increase in power of the facist parties in Germany and Italy, an occurrence which led Hapgood to remark that he was; “concerned about what’s happening throughout the world”.

 The 1931-32 season was one of near-misses for Hapgood and his teammates.
 Although the Charity Shield was retained with a victory over West Bromwich Albion at Villa Park, they missed out on the two biggest prizes.
-In the League, 44 goals from Dixie Dean fired Everton to the crown, finishing two points clear of the Gunners.
-Arsenal made it to Wembley for the Cup final but, after taking the lead, lost 2-1 to Newcastle in the match that featured the famous ‘over-the-line’ goal.
+In the League, 44 goals from Dixie Dean fired Everton to the crown with the Gunners two points adrift.
+Arsenal made it to Wembley for the Cup final but, after taking the lead they lost 2-1 to Newcastle in the match that featured the famous ‘over-the-line’ goal.

 In 1932-33 Arsenal claimed their second title and Hapgood was chosen for England’s end-of-season European tour.
 It was an inexperienced squad that went on the tour and he was one of six players chosen to make his debut in the 1-1 draw against Italy in Rome on 13 May 1933.
 He kept his place for the 4-0 win over Switzerland and was a regular for his country from then on.